• Home

 Make this Sardinian minestrone soup recipe an essential part of your diet

-Keep a supply of my Sardinian Minestrone Soup in your refrigerator to eat throughout the day for breakfast, lunch, dinner, or as a healthy snack.
+Keep personal serving sizes of this Sardinian Minestrone Soup in your freezer so it is available to eat for breakfast, lunch, dinner, or as a healthy snack.
 It will keep your body hydrated, nourished, and healthy as can be.
 Vegetable soup is a perfect way to lose or maintain a healthy weight.
-For extra flavor and goodness, top it with freshly grated Parmesan and enjoy it with freshly baked bread, Chianti, or other Italian wine.
+For extra flavor and goodness, top it with freshly grated Parmesan and enjoy it with freshly baked bread, a Tuscan Chianti, or other Italian wine.
 Eat like a Sardinian and live a long, healthy, and enjoyable life!

 What are your favorite ingredients to add to Minestrone soup?
 Please leave a comment and share your thoughts.